 Heating accounts for more than 30 percent of the energy used in the average home.
-Consider replacing or supplementing your heating system with solar or geothermal heating systems - two old technologies that are getting modern upgrades.
-Some up-front costs (and a bit of labor, in some cases) can help you save money on utility bills in the long run.
-You will also save energy and reduce your ecological footprint.
+Consider reducing your carbon footprint by replacing or supplementing your current heating system with solar or geothermal heating -- two old technologies that are getting modern upgrades.
+Their relatively modest up-front costs (and a bit of labor, in some cases) can help you save money on utility bills in the long run.
+You will also conserve energy and reduce your ecological impact.

 Solar Hot-Air Collectors

-A solar hot-air collector also could cost far less than $4,000.
-Mother Earth News magazine offers detailed plans for a DIY solar hot-air collector that you can build in about an hour for around $40.
+If you'd prefer to spend far less than $4,000, Mother Earth News magazine offers detailed plans for a DIY solar hot-air collector that you can build in about an hour for around $40.

 Geothermal Heat Pumps

 Geothermal, or geoexchange, heat pumps (GHPs) are a more expensive prospect and are certainly not a DIY project.
-GHPs, which require professional installation, take advantage of the constant temperature six feet under your home.
+GHPs, which require you to hire an HVAC pro for expert installation, take advantage of the constant temperature six feet under your home.
 Because the subsurface temperature is relatively warm in winter and cool in summer, a GHP can replace both your heating and air conditioning systems.

 Residential geothermal heat systems have been used since the 1940s, so they are certainly not a new idea.
 However, the systems are getting less expensive, more reliable and more technologically advanced.

 Geothermal and solar heat systems are not new ideas, but they are becoming more advanced.
-Also, tax incentives and rising utility bills make these efficient options more attractive.
+Tax incentives and the prospect of reducing rising utility bills make these efficient options even more attractive.

 Updated August 5, 2018.